Angels in the Court: Media

+Anime

-AnimeCourt no Naka no Tenshi-tachi was adapted into a four-episode, direct-to-video animated series by Pink Pineapple, parent of Pinpai, from October 27, 2000 to January 25, 2002.
+Court no Naka no Tenshi-tachi was adapted into a four-episode, direct-to-video animated series by Pink Pineapple, parent of Pinpai, from October 27, 2000, to January 25, 2002.
 NuTech Digital acquired the licenses for the first pair of episodes around May 2001, publishing them under the name Angels in the Court as separate VHS and DVD releases until when they were bundled into a DVD box set from November 2001 onward.
 Notably, the English dubs featured the voices of Brooke Haven and Shayla LaVeaux.
 Additionally, Banzaï, a French redistributor, published an iteration of the series under the name Vestiaire Olympique.
 The concluding two episodes, titled Kaette Kita Court no Naka no Tenshi-tachi (帰ってきたコートの中の天使達, Kaette Kita Court no Naka no Tenshi tachi) ("Return of Angels in the Court") were released to DVD on October 26, 2001 and January 25, 2002, but were never localized outside Japan.